section-engineering-education/engineering-education/content/articles/data-preprocessing-python/index.md

 ### Step 6: Feature scaling

 In most cases, we shall work with datasets whose features are not on the same scale.
 Some features often have huge values, and others have small values.
-If we implement our machine learning model on such datasets, features with huge values will dominate ones with small values, and the machine learning model will treat ones with small values as if they don't exist.
-Their influence on the data will therefore not be accounted for.
+Suppose we implement our machine learning model on such datasets.
+In that case, features with huge values will dominate ones with small values, and the machine learning model will treat ones with small values as if they don't exist(their influence on the data will not be accounted for).
 To ensure this is not the case, we need to scale our features on the same range, i.e., within the interval of -3 and 3

 Therefore, we shall only scale the `Age`  and `Salary` columns of our `x_train` and `x_test` into this interval.
 The code below enables us to achieve this.